Homemade Produce Cleaner

 Here’s how you do this.
 Fill a spray bottle with 1 cup of water and 1/3 cup apple cider vinegar.
 Spray the fruits and vegetables with this mixture and then rinse them thoroughly with water.
 Voila!
 Your fruits and vegetables will be cleaner!
 Also, consider a fruit and vegetable brush.

 This Monday’s Old School recipe is Hot and Spicy Beer Mustard.
 It is HOT and SPICY!
 This is something you could make for gifts.
 You could put them in little jars with lids.
 While you’re at it, put a little string around the lid, so your friends will think you really like them.
 Ball makes these jar labels that are kind of cute and not that expensive.
+I’ve included a link to Amazon, but honestly, you can get them anywhere canning items are sold.
 You can also get the Anchor Hocking ½ pint jars featured in the photo.
+You can find them anywhere.
 This recipe fills four ½ pint jars.

 Lettering the labels makes them look fancy!
 Calligraphy is something I’ve done for over forty years.
 I went to art school before personal computers were invented and calligraphy and hand lettering were important skills.
 Now it’s just fun for labels and wedding envelopes.
 Or tattoos.